google/styleguide/go/decisions.md

     reuse identifiers, as is done in [`syscall`].
 This is expected to be very rare in most codebases.

+**Note:** Filenames of source code are not Go identifiers and do not have to follow these conventions.
+They may contain underscores.

 [`syscall`]: https://pkg.go.dev/syscall#pkg-constants

 <a id="package-names"></a>